Finning is the process of generating propulsion by moving our scuba fins.

 Increased Strength and Endurance

-There’s no question you can swim faster with fins.
-Fins not only make you swim faster, but they also allow you to swim and kick for longer periods of time, building endurance.
-Muscle recruitment is at an all time high when you’re wearing fins, and this is why fins are a fantastic way to improve multiple components of your swimming at the same time.
+There’s no question you can swim faster with swim fins.
+Swim fins not only make you swim faster, but they also allow you to swim and kick for longer periods of time, building endurance.
+Muscle recruitment is at an all time high when you’re wearing fins, and this is why swim fins are a fantastic way to improve multiple components of your swimming at the same time.

 Like any footwear for sport, buying the best scuba fins for scuba diving is important, here we break down what to look for and review some of the best out there.